 Here are links to two short videos on YouTube to show you how the SOS

 Pro video is targeted at professional carpet cleaners, which is why it

 mentions "truckmounts," which are the in-van machines pro's tend to use

 (they're powered by the van's engine, which is why carpet cleaners leave

-their vans running), but the Pro can absolutely be used with appropriate
+their vans running in front of your house), but the Pro can absolutely be used with appropriate

 (called "waterlift" in the carpet cleaning industry).

 We've sold a number of Pro tools to consumers and they've loved them.

 Below are two examples of some dirty water I got when I did a subsurface